CarlGao4/Muse-Sounds/status.md

 Up until now, I've extracted the following versions:
 - Muse Strings `0.4.14`
 - Muse Harp `0.2.7`
-- Muse Choir `0.3.18`
+- Muse Choir `0.3.19`
-- Muse Guitar Vol. 1 `0.9.8`
+- Muse Guitars Vol. 1 `0.9.8`
 - Muse Keys `0.4.11`
 - Muse Percussion `0.5.10`
 - Muse Brass `0.4.4`
-- Muse Woodwinds `0.5.22`
+- Muse Woodwinds `0.5.23`

+### Muse Sounds Bugs I've found

-Muse Choir has a problem that Women soundfont doesn't have any sound if the note belongs to Soprano range because Soprano has been renamed from Sopranos but the sfz file still uses Sopranos.
-I've renamed it back currently.
+Muse Choir `0.3.18` has a problem that Women soundfont doesn't have any sound if the note belongs to Soprano range because Soprano has been renamed from Sopranos but the sfz file still uses Sopranos.
+It has been renamed back in `0.3.19` version.

+Muse Percussion `0.5.10` Mark Tree has a problem that `SFZ\Mark Tree - Rolls - Gliss Down.sfz` takes higher priority than `SFZ\Mark Tree - Hits - Gliss Down.sfz` when adding "ArpgeggioDown"

 ## About the uploaded files